Nailed at Last II

 COASTAL FOREST

-At St Lucia we got into the forest at dawn, too, then walked on to the mouth of the estuary by 6.30am and low tide.
+At St Lucia we also got into the forest at dawn, then walked on to the mouth of the estuary by 6.30am at low tide.
 Waders and terns remain confusing to me, and the sooty tern Sakhamuzi hoped to spot had trekked back to Mozambique.
 Pity, as it’s one of the easier ones to ID.
 Oh, well, as the baby tern said to the mother tern: Can I have a baby brother?
 Certainly, said the mother tern: ‘One good tern deserves another.’

 Five Forests Heron